Mrs Loyns is our part-time SENDCo and works Monday, Tuesday and Wednesdays.

 A team of Teaching Assistants, Midday staff and Office staff are trained in first Aid.
 They are able to administer medicines to children as directed by parents and carers.

-Provision is funded from the school budget unless specified in an Educational Health Care Plan or Statement of Educational Need.
+Provision is funded from the school budget unless specified in an Educational Health Care Plan.

 What additional interventions are available to support behaviour?